What is NBIA?

 PKAN, or Pantothenic Kinase-Associated Neurodegeneration, is caused by mutations in the PANK2 gene.
-This is the most common form of NBIA, making up 35 percent to 50 percent of the NBIA population.
+This is the most common form of NBIA, making up approximately 30% of the NBIA population.
 This gene provides the instruction for making an enzyme called pantothenate kinase.
 Current research is investigating how this missing enzyme results in damage to nerve cells in the brain as well as the characteristic iron build-up.

 PKAN is generally separated into classic and atypical forms, although some people will have characteristics that place them between these two categories.
 Individuals with classic disease have a more rapid progression of symptoms.
 In most cases, atypical disease progresses slowly over several years, and sometimes decades.
 The symptoms and physical findings vary from case to case.

 PLAN, or PLA2G6-Associated Neurodegeneration, is named for the responsible gene, PLA2G6.
-The group includes INAD, or Infantile Neuroaxonal Dystrophy, NAD, or atypical neuroaxonal dystrophy, which starts a few years later, and an adult form of dystonia-parkinsonism in which onset occurs in the second to third decade in patients with dystonia, neuropsychiatric changes, slowness, poor balance and rigidity.
+The group includes INAD, or Infantile Neuroaxonal Dystrophy, NAD, or atypical neuroaxonal dystrophy, which starts a few years later, and PLA2G6-related dystonia-parkinsonism in which onset varies from childhood to second and third decade of life.

 Classic INAD has early onset and rapid progression.
 Affected individuals usually develop signs and symptoms of the disease between 6 months and age 3.
 The first signs are often delays in developing skills, like walking and talking.
 Children may be floppy or have low muscle tone early on (hypotonia), but this later turns into stiffness (spasticity) as they get older, especially in the arms and legs.
 Eye disease caused by degeneration of the optic nerve (optic atrophy) is common and can cause poor vision and eventual blindness.